Association

 - Revision of PIC/S GMP Guideline and its Annex

-- Other administrative notifications related to GQP/GMP/GDP from MHLW or Osaka Prefectural Government, etc.
+- Identification of issues and submission of opinions regarding other administrative notifications related to GQP/GMP/GDP from MHLW or Osaka Prefectural Government, etc.

 - Promotion of Cooperation with Authorities Mainly in Kansai Region